I wait behind an old fashioned, green painted, heavy iron British Rail gate.

 Cottingham is attractive.
 The money of Hull all seems to be here.
 And then, as we cycle further down south, like the top of Beverley Minister, the top of the modern Humber Bridge is visible, poking over houses and trees from miles away.

 We peddle closer and closer.
 The span of the bridge always there but always seemingly just out of reach.
-Then, finally round a confusing car park and a very shut-up visitor’s centre – whoever thought that a good idea? – we are there: right under the breadth of the bridge’s dark wide overpass.
+Then, finally round a confusing car park and a very shut-up tourist visitor’s centre for the Bridge – whoever thought that a good idea? – we are there: right under the breadth of the bridge’s dark wide overpass.

 Little cottages sit under the wide runway of the bridge.
 Remnants from the century before the century before.
 Certainly not giving way when this monstrous intruder arrived in 1981.